Email: info@suzandy.co.uk

 The teak had really dried out and resembled the grey of old garden furniture.

 It really is the same chair!
 Just cleaned and oiled.
-The arms are made of laminates of teak and beech.

 On this chair, each strand was wrapped several times over itself to secure it on the frame - no staples or glue.